-- Emory is just one of five schools in the nation--others include Stanford, Johns Hopkins, Washington University, and the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (9th in 2016-17) and among the top 25 annual of best national universities (t-20th).
+- Emory is just one of 10 schools in the nation--others include Stanford, Duke, Johns Hopkins, Washington University, the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (5th in 2018-19) and among the top 25 annual of best national universities (21st).

-- From 1987-88 through the end of the 2015-16 academic year, Emory has captured a total of 189 UAA team championships.
-During 2016-17, the following teams won conference championships: volleyball, men's swimming and diving, women's swimming and diving, women's tennis, men's tennis, and golf.
+- From 1987-88 through the end of the 2019-20 academic year, Emory has captured a total of 206 UAA team championships.
+During 2019-20, the following teams won conference championships: volleyball, men's basketball, men's swimming and diving, and women's swimming and diving.

-- Emory has finished among the top 10 Division III programs in the Director's Cup in 16 of the last 17 years.
+- Prior to 2019-20, Emory had finished among the top 10 Division III programs in the Director's Cup in 18 of the previous 19 years.
 The Director's Cup honors institutions maintaining a broad-based athletic program, achieving success in many sports, both men's and women's.
-In 2016-17, the Eagles placed ninth out of 324 schools that scored points (there were no Directors' Cup standings for 2019-20 due to COVID-19 pandemic).
+In 2018-19, the Eagles placed fifth out of 334 schools that scored points (there were no Directors' Cup standings for 2019-20 due to COVID-19 pandemic).